 - After successful completion of the AIARE Level 1 Rec Course students can further their education with AIARE Avalanche Rescue Course and AIARE Level 2 Rec Course.

-*Avalanche safety gear and backcountry touring set-ups and be rented for an additional fee.
+*Avalanche safety gear and backcountry touring set-ups can be rented for an additional fee.